HurlesGroupSanger/indelible/README.md

     - InDelible was designed as part of the Deciphering Developmental Disorders (DDD) study and, as such, was targeted to genes known to contribute to dominant developmental disorders.
-We have provided for the possibility that end-users may want to identify variants within other gene sets, but have not specifically performed variant discovery among a patient cohort to test this functionality
+We have provided for the possibility that end-users may want to identify variants within other gene sets, but have not specifically performed variant discovery among a patient cohort to test this functionality.

 3. _Other Genetic Architectures_
     - While _de novo_ variants play an outsized role in the genetic architecture of DD, recessive causes of DD are likewise